 10. The remote peer chooses to become the active party in the TCP connection establishment and sends a TCP SYN to establish the TCP connection.

-Editor`s note: It is ffs if the TCP SYN can be dropped or stored until step 13 to enable a source address and port filtering.

 11. The IMS-AGW sends a TCP SYN towards the UE to establish a TCP connection.
+If the P-CSCF (IMS-ALG) indicated to the IMS-AGW at step 2 that it shall ignore any incoming TCP connection establishment requests (TCP SYN), e.g. to enable a remote source transport address filtering, the TCP SYN received from the remote peer shall be dropped and the IMS-AGW shall defer the sending of the TCP SYN towards the UE until it receives a repeated TCP SYN after step 13.

 Editor`s note: Callflow should be expanded to show also subsequent TCP packets of the TCP connection establishment.